abritopach/ionic-surveyjs/README.md

 Sample project that shows how to integrate SurveyJS in Ionic APP.

+This project shows you how to:

+    * Integrate SurveyJS in Ionic APP.
+    * Show list with active surveys using SurveyJS API dxsurvey.com/api (get request).
+    * Show survey details.

 ## Running

 Before you go through this example, you should have at least a basic understanding of Ionic concepts.
 You must also already have Ionic installed on your machine.